Andrewjportal/dsp/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?
+Bayesian techniques start from what is learned and then assess the probablility of future observations or parameters, while frequentist techniques start from a hypothesis of parameters or distributions being true and then assess the probability of samples of data occuring if that hypothesis were true.

-General difference is Frequentists see the parameter as fixed; Bayesians see the data as fixed.
+Generally,Frequentists see the parameter as fixed; Bayesians see the data as fixed.

 >> Bayesian
 * uses probabilities for both hypotheses and data.